The Absent-Minded Professor: Releases

 The film was reissued to theaters in 1967 and 1975, and released to video in 1981, 1986, and 1993.
 It was released as a pan and scan print on VHS in black and white in 1981 and 1993, and in a colorized version in 1986 and 1997 (to commemorate the release of the new remake Flubber).
-In 2003, the film finally got a widescreen treatment: The Walt Disney laserdisc #028AS is letterboxed to produce a 1.85:1 aspect ratio format.
-In 2008 the film was released in the United States as part of a two-disc set with its sequel, Son of Flubber.
+In 2003, the film was released to DVD in widescreen.
+In 2008, the film was re-packaged as a two-disc set with its sequel, Son of Flubber.

 Reception

 Bosley Crowther of The New York Times called it "remarkably bouncy entertainment ... the grown-ups should find it entertaining for the silly shenanigans it contains and for the simple satisfaction of noting the pleasure it gives the kids".
 Variety described it as "a comedy-fantasy of infectious absurdity" with MacMurray "ideally cast".
 Philip K. Scheuer of the Los Angeles Times wrote that the film, "for all that it happens to be a one-joke picture, is good and funny ... while its satire should be at least as sharp as its slapstick, but isn't, the novelty of the gimmick will carry the picture to popularity".
 Edith Oliver of The New Yorker called it "a funny and unpretentious piece of slapstick that cannot fail to please children and all the rest of us who are fans of the Keystone Cops".
 The Monthly Film Bulletin called it "agreeable and entertaining", but "the comedy doesn't bounce enough.
 It is really a one-joke story, and could have done with more invention, more unpredictability; the humorous possibilities of the admirable flubber are not explored sufficiently".

 Despite the number of positive reviews, some critics disparaged the film on its release, causing considerable pain to Walt Disney, who couldn't understand why anyone would dislike such a light-hearted picture, leading composer Richard Sherman to comment: "Don't let anybody ever tell you Walt was immune to a bad review.
 It bothered him!
 The good reviews never went to his head, but the bad reviews went to his heart".

-In an interview, Taxi Driver writer Paul Schrader commented this was the first film he had ever seen.
+In an interview, Taxi Driver writer Paul Schrader commented that this was the first film he had ever seen.
 In his own words, he was "very unimpressed" by it.

 The film holds a rating of 83% on Rotten Tomatoes based on 23 reviews, with an average rating of 7.3 out of 10.